rust-lang/reference/src/items/external-blocks.md

-When coerced to a function pointer, a function declared in an extern block has type `extern "abi" for<'l1, ..., 'lm> fn(A1, ..., An) -> R`, where `'l1`, ... `'lm` are its lifetime parameters, `A1`, ..., `An` are the declared types of its parameters, `R` is the declared return type.
+When coerced to a function pointer, a function declared in an extern block has type `extern "abi" for<'l1, ..., 'lm> fn(A1, ..., An) -> R`, where `'l1`, ... `'lm` are its lifetime parameters, `A1`, ..., `An` are the declared types of its parameters, and `R` is the declared return type.

 r[items.extern.static]
 ## Statics